-Cisco identifier Summary CSCvy22987 When running the TURN Server, the log files are spammed with COUNTS+ 1 turn_report_session_usage log messages.

-Cisco identifier Summary CSCvx82685 On March 25, 2021, the OpenSSL Software foundation disclosed two high severity vulnerabilities affecting the OpenSSL software package identified by CVE IDs: CVE-2021-3450 and CVE-2021-3449.
+Cisco identifier Summary CSCvy47970 When listing IVR numbers, in case label is not provided an colon symbol is appearing in the IVR number.
+CSCvy22987 When running the TURN Server, the log files are spammed with COUNTS+ 1 turn_report_session_usage log messages.
+CSCvx82685 On March 25, 2021, the OpenSSL Software foundation disclosed two high severity vulnerabilities affecting the OpenSSL software package identified by CVE IDs: CVE-2021-3450 and CVE-2021-3449.
 Cisco has evaluated the impact of the vulnerability on this product and concluded that the product is affected by: CVE-2021-3449: could allow a remote unauthenticated attacker to crash a TLS server resulting in a Denial of Service (DoS) condition.
 However, the product is not affected by: CVE-2021-3450 could allow a remote unauthenticated attacker to conduct a MiTM attack or to impersonate another user or device by providing a crafted certificate.
 CSCvx74726 The Meeting Server crashes in rare case when a conference is not created yet, but the callLeg is either modified due to call replacement or the API PUT operation.

-CSCvy07110 In a web app call with three participants, after the first participant has presented and the second participant tries to present, the third participant sees a white background instead of the presentation.
+Cisco identifier Summary CSCvy07110 In a web app call with three participants, after the first participant has presented and the second participant tries to present, the third participant sees a white background instead of the presentation.
 This issue was detected in Google Chrome and Microsoft Edge.
 CSCvx56476 The initiator of an adhoc call escalating to multipoint meeting does not transmit video to Meeting Server but it receives video normally from the Meeting Server.
 The other two participants that are added into the CMS meeting can send and receive video normally.
 CSCvx85827 If no URI or an invalid URI is used when requesting the uriUsageQuery API, in certain cases it returns incorrect coSpaceID.